Tekdirfan/Matching-Algorithms/README.md

 - Ex-post Pareto efficient: The final allocation is always Pareto optimal.
 - Fair ex-ante: All agents have an equal chance of being in any position in the selection order.
 - Widely used in practice: Common in house allocation problems, such as allocating dormitory rooms to students.

+## Parameters

+- `students` : dict
+  - A dictionary where keys are student names and values are lists of school preferences.
+- `schools` : dict
+  - A dictionary where keys are school names and values are their capacities.

+## Returns

+- dict
+  - A dictionary representing the matching, where keys are student names and values are assigned schools.

 ## Usage
 ```python